bartelsjoshuac/Corduroy/README.md

 ## Installation

 ### *** NEW - now with instructions for running on GCS ***
-For hosting on Google Cloud with a Compute Engine  these [instructions](https://github.com/bartelsjoshuac/Corduroy/blob/main/GCS.md).
+For hosting on Google Cloud with a Compute Engine follow these [instructions](https://github.com/bartelsjoshuac/Corduroy/blob/main/GCS.md).
+NOTE:  This assumes some familiarty with GCS and GCS Compute Engines

 ## Prerequisites
 - Docker verison 27